jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 **The data pipeline** has four stages, each designed to preserve locality:
 1. **Ingest**: Data is `splice()`'d from stdin into a shared memfd.
 This is **PFS-friendly**, multiplexing data entirely in kernel space without generating filesystem metadata storms (no `stat()`/`open()` cascades).
 On multi-socket systems, `set_mempolicy(MPOL_BIND)` places each chunk's pages on a target NUMA node *before any worker touches them*.
 This placement is driven by real-time backpressure from the per-node indexers, making NUMA distribution completely self-load-balancing.
 Data is always **born-local**.
-2. **Index**: Per-node indexers (pinned to their socket) find record boundaries using AVX2/NEON SIMD scanning at memory bandwidth, then publish offset markers into a per-node lock-free ring buffer.
+2. **Index**: Per-node indexers (pinned to their socket) find record boundaries using AVX2/NEON SIMD scanning at memory bandwidth, dunamically batch based on runtime conditions, then publish offset markers into a per-node lock-free ring buffer.
 3. **Claim**: Workers claim batches via a single `atomic_fetch_add` — no CAS retry loops, no locks, no contention.
 Overshoots are handled by depositing remainders into an escrow pipe for idle workers to steal.
 4. **Reclaim**: A background fallow thread punches holes behind completed work via `fallocate(PUNCH_HOLE)`, bounding memory usage without breaking the offset coordinate system.